TritonDataCenter/sdc-cloudapi/docs/index.md

 * Version 7.3.0 adds support for network fabrics (software-defined networking).
 This allows the creation of virtuan LANs and layer-three networks.

+* Version 8.0.0 adds a `brand` attribute to VMs, which is more granular than the existing `type` (now deprecated), and a `docker` boolean attribute as well, which indicates whether a machine is a Docker container or not.
+The version also makes a breaking change to the attribute `type` on images.
+ListDatasets/GetDataset have been removed.